 Some philosophers say that every one's problem is no one's problem.

-But the problem seems even worse for Berkeley than for most others.
-Even our own existence is an illegitimate inference.
+But the problem of other minds seems even worse for Berkeley than for most other philosophers because even our own existence appears to be a contentious inference.
 Berkeley agrees that we have no idea of ourselves.